dagatsoin/ravioli/README.md

 2. Do the mutation (with a mutator)

 #### Condition
 The role of the condition is to status is a mutation is acceptable or not.
-It is a simple pure function of the model and the payload which returns a `boolean`.
+It is a simple pure function which takes the model and the payload and returns a `boolean`.

 ```ts
 // Rules for health points mutations.